frePPLe/frepple/doc/developer-guide/user-interface/creating-an-extension-app.rst

    ::

       frepplectl test my_app

-#. | **Customize the planning script**:
-   | The script commands.py is executed by the planning engine to generate a
-     plan.
-   | You can creating a customized version in your app to add customized
-     planning steps.
-   | Note that this is not standard Django functionality, but specific to
-     frePPLe.

 #. | **More information!**:
    | FrePPLe is based on django web application framework.
 You can dig deeper